 SECTION 1.1.
-Full-time employees (thirty or more hours per week) of the school shall be eligible for up to 8 days of paid time off per school year.
+Full time employees (twenty or more hours per week) of the school shall be eligible for up to (xxx hours/days) sick leave.
 Employees paid on a part-time, seasonal, or temporary basis are not eligible for leave benefits.

 SECTION 1.2.
-Paid time off for new full time employees is earned at the rate of one day per month up to 8 days, with unused days accumulated up to 90 days, plus applicable number of days for the current year to a maximum of 985 days.
+Sick leave for full time employees is earned at the rate of (xxx) days per month times the number of months worked, with unused days accumulated up to (xxx) days, plus applicable number of days for the current year to a maximum of (xxx) days.

 SECTION 1.3.
-Employees working less than 20 hours per week will not earn paid time off.
+Employees working less than 40 hours per week will earn a pro-rated share of sick leave.

 SECTION 1.4.
-Teachers earn paid time off during their ten-month work year.
+Teachers earn sick leave during their ten-month work year.
 An employee must be at work or on paid leave 13 days within a month to earn sick leave.